knobsdao/apertus/README.md

 [Deloitte’s 2019 Global Blockchain Survey](https://www2.deloitte.com/us/en/insights/topics/understanding-blockchain-potential/global-blockchain-survey.html), explores the biggest barriers to blockchain adoption from a very corporate oriented report.
 The biggest being a tie between replacing or adapting legacy systems and regulatory issues (30%).
 The lack of in-house capabilities (skills and understanding) as one of the top barrier for adoption (28%) also comes up.
 Yet, the report highlights both the importance of consortiums and the top strategies to develop internal capabilities, being in-house courses, recruiting and online training.

-###### Venezuela
-As previously mentioned, there’s a need to educate the general public, strengthen the talent pipeline, produce research and influence the legal framework to promote innovation and nurture cross-sector collaboration, promoting the creation of consortiums, trade organizations, and cross-sector work groups.
+As previously mentioned, there’s a need to educate the general public, strengthen the talent pipeline, produce research and influence the legal framework to promote innovation and nurture cross-sector collaboration, promoting the creation of working groups, consortiums and trade organizations.
 Create ongoing meeting spaces for the general public, innovators and industry specific players.
-Networking and partnerships must happen in collaboration with regional and global peers.

-**Sustainability**
+And maintain open doors for regional and global partnerships.

+## A Note on Sustainability and Scalability

-The different pillars offer and overview of the potential and need for education and training, organization of events and production of research, activities that may be adapted as products and services to ensure the sustainability and scalability of the community to the region.
-A first draft of an organizational model built for expansion can be found [here](https://docs.google.com/spreadsheets/d/19bEA18d2i58Wq5hiGf1TxWMaSwVzdQOymqRCCyQlNEM/edit#gid=0).
-Yet, the initial approach will be more traditional using a lean approach with set OKRs to test ideas while fine tuning the model during two quarters.
-We are also convinced that a DAO approach must be explored.
+The different pillars offer and overview of the potential and need for education, organization of events and production of research, activities that may be adapted as products and services to ensure the sustainability and scalability of the community to the region.
+A first draft of an organizational model built for regional replication can be found [here](https://docs.google.com/spreadsheets/d/19bEA18d2i58Wq5hiGf1TxWMaSwVzdQOymqRCCyQlNEM/edit#gid=0).
+Yet, the initial approach will be more traditional using a lean approach with set OKRs to test ideas while fine tuning the model during two quarters, leveraging assets like virtual gatherings and co-working space, and exploring a DAO model for future governance.